charlottekyng/usb-modules-v2/README.md

 make varscan_cnv
 ```

-For Illumina RNA sequencing, cnvkit is implemeted (but currently not well tested or documented).
+For Illumina RNA sequencing, cnvkit is implemented (but currently not well tested or documented).
 ```
 make cnvkit
 ```